 - Fees are based upon high and optimistic percentages of recovered taxes - true professionals make conservative estimates.

 Again, each of these warning signs might be explainable by itself.
 Collectively, they indicate serious trouble ahead.
-It is imperative that these sales pitches are investigated and corroborated.
+These sales pitches must be investigated and corroborated.
 Otherwise, far from improving your net financial health, you might end up paying penalties to the IRS or even possibly face jail time or a partial suspension of your business.

 #1: Look for a Company that Is Seasoned and Established